Healthcare For All

 Protecting Our Climate & Environment

 Climate change is the most urgent issue of our time, as it poses an existential threat to modern civilization itself.
 California is particularly vulnerable to climate change because of the increasing likelihood of devastating droughts and wildfires.
 But despite being a world leader on addressing global warming, our state is still the third greatest oil producer in the nation and responsible for massive amounts of greenhouse gas emissions.
 We must move rapidly towards 100% renewable energy, ban fracking, implement a carbon fee and dividend, and start to sequester carbon in our soils through regenerative agriculture.
 We need to protect our coastline from sea-level rise, development, and offshore drilling; we need to preserve our watersheds and natural ecosystems, which provide invaluable biological services; and we need to eliminate our use of pesticides, which contaminate our air, water, and soil.

 Tuition-Free College & Quality Public Education

 Our average college graduate completes school with over $20,000 in student debt, a tremendous burden they should never have to bear.
-We need to provide tuition-free public college so that our young people have every opportunity to both thrive in our modern economy and to actively participate in our democracy.
+We need to provide tuition-free public college and trade schools so that our young people have every opportunity to both thrive in our modern economy and to actively participate in our democracy.
 We also need full and fair funding of our public schools so that all our kids have an equal chance to go to college.
 Our public school system needs reform.
 But attacking our teachers and their unions is not the solution, nor is directing state funds to privately-run charter schools.
 We must honor the principle that education is a public good that benefits society as a whole.

 There is a housing crisis in California.
 A quarter of the nation’s homeless population lives here; one-third of our renters spend more than of half of their income on housing; and about half of all state residents can’t afford to live where they work.
 We need affordable housing that allows our nurses, teachers, firefighters, restaurant workers, and others to live in the communities they serve.
 We need an affordable housing strategy that combats pollution and climate change by cutting down commutes and that protects our natural environment by preventing sprawl into our open and agricultural spaces.
 In short, we need housing that is truly affordable, environmentally sustainable, and locally appropriate.

 Equality & Justice for All